aurasphere/flip/README.md

 # flip
 A Java library for doing stuff you are not supposed to.

-This class is heavily based on the <code>sun.misc.Unsafe</code> class and thus is usage in production environments is discouraged because of portability issues.
+The library is heavily based on the <code>sun.misc.Unsafe</code> class and thus is usage in production environments is discouraged because of portability issues.

 This library includes the following methods: